-Patrick O’Shaugnessy is a portfolio manager at O’Shaugnessy Asset Management, where he manages money for both institutions and individuals.
-He is the son of James O’Shaugnessy, author of What Works on Wall Street, a book I intend to review in the future.
+Patrick O’Shaughnessy is a portfolio manager at O’Shaughnessy Asset Management, where he manages money for both institutions and individuals.
+He is the son of James O’Shaughnessy, author of What Works on Wall Street, a book I intend to review in the future.
 Patrick is a Chartered Financial Analyst and well respected within the investment community.

 The book talks about the ‘millennial edge’ – that is, the time in the future that Millennials have to grow their wealth before retirement.
 The younger Millennials are, the more risk they can take on as they have that time to recover losses.
 A millennial’s portfolio will typically look different to a pensioner’s portfolio, which may consist of income stocks rather than growth stocks.
 The Millennials came of age in the worst economic environment since the Great Depression, and they’re still skeptical of the stock market given the crashes and bailouts of the 2008 Financial Crisis.
 They also won’t be able to take advantage of pensions and social security like the baby boomers have – aging populations mean that the demographic pyramid is top heavy and unable to be fully supported by the younger generations.

 The second chapter deals with paying oneself.
 After bills and living expenses, most Millennials do not put any money away to save for their future, which is harming their future selves.
 By investing early and efficiently, one can set their own future up very nicely.
 Millennials have grown up in age of information where it is freely available and they should take advantage of this.